North American Soccer League (2011–2017): Expansion teams

 Indy Eleven announced on January 10, 2018, that they had left the NASL and would begin play in the USL starting with the 2018 season.

 Organization

 Ownership

 The North American Soccer League operated as a group of independent club owners as opposed to the single-entity structure of Major League Soccer.
-Each club was a shareholder in the league, with one vote each on issues such as rule changes and contracts.
+The league itself was owned and operated by its member teams through the board of governors, consisting of a representative from each member team.
+The board oversaw the league rules and regulations, and governed the expansion and commercial strategy of the league.
 In accordance with the USSF's Professional League Standards for the second division, the league required that each club have a lead shareholder that holds at least 35% ownership in the club and had a net worth of at least $20M.

+The NASL issued Class A and Class B stock.
+Each club owned Class A voting shares, while the majority of Class B shares were owned by Traffic Sports Marketing, as the primary investor in the league.
+Class B shares did not have voting rights but did give Traffic certain veto power over the league's decisions.